The CCELL Store is officially online! Enjoy free shipping on orders over $59.90.Learn more >

 Distillate with live terpenes added

 Now of course you might be wondering—which of the two is better—live resin or distillate?
 The answer is, of course—neither.

 That's because each has its own benefits and downsides.

-Live resins might be tastier, but at the same time smell like cannabis way more than conventional distillate vapes (unless they are packed with cannabis terpenes or are mixed with live resin).
-Cannabis odor is important for those who want to be discreet.
+Live resins might be tastier, but at the same time smell way more than conventional distillate vapes (unless they are packed with terpenes or are mixed with live resin).
+Odor is important for those who want to be discreet.

 Or, someone might want the wide variety of effects common in live resin cartridges.
 Others might want the consistent experience of a distillate and not have to wonder if they'll feel energetic in the middle of the night when they aren’t expecting it.

 It all comes down to personal preference, and neither is better than the other.
 However, the way that you vape your oil and what device you use does matter.

 You should always choose live resin or distillate oils that are packaged in CCELL cartridges because they will have no problem vaping the thickest or runniest oils.
 Simply look for the CCELL logo on your device.

 The sky's the limit once you use a CCELL cartridge, and your vaping experience will never be the same after!